TarasMoskovych/ngx-webrtc/projects/ngx-webrtc-lib/README.md

 | ---------------------| ------------------------------------ |
 | name: string         | The name of the user.                |
 | photoURL: string     | The URL of the user's profile photo. |

+## Changelog

+For a complete list of changes and release notes, see the [GitHub Releases](https://github.com/TarasMoskovych/ngx-webrtc/releases).